Miniontoby/MinionBDStuff/Plugins/AutoStartRichPresence/README.md

 # AutoStartRichPresence - [Download](https://betterdiscord.app/Download?id=)

 Automatically starts a custom Rich Presence application when you start Discord.
+Now with support for multiple rich presence profiles!

 Original idea by Lucario.
 Lucario's original plugin to do this is broken, so I wrote my own.
 This is not Lucario's original code, but I did try to keep the names of the settings the same.